bobtfish/puppet-ethtool/README.markdown

 ### All supported properties

-Note that not all interfaces support the querying or setting of all of these properties.
+Note that not all interfaces support the querying or setting of all of these properties!
+Which settings and properties are available will depend on your ethernet card and driver!

 #### speed